-- If concern continues over time, further support / adjustments will be made to support the child for minimum 6 weeks. - Teacher monitors and reviews the outcome for the additional support / adjustments

-• If further intervention may be required, class teachers will raise this at Pupil progress meetings and / or with the SENCO.
+- If a concern continues over time, further support / adjustments will be made to support the child for minimum 6 weeks by the class teacher. - The teacher monitors and reviews the outcome of the additional support / adjustments - If further intervention may be required, class teachers will raise this at a Pupil Progress meeting with the head teacher and / or in a SEND meeting with the SENCO, both of which are held termly although they are able to discuss their concerns with either party at any time.